yamasjose11/index-elections/README.md

   **Alt.
 Hypothesis:** The adjusted closing price mean after presidential elections is **not** different than before elections.

 ## What Does the Data Say?
-  After conduction my tests before and after election years for all presidents after 1995.
+  After conducting my tests before and after election periods for all presidents after 1995.
 I have come to the conclusion that more data is required and additional statistical tests are required.
 The following table will show my results for each president across the Dow, Nasdaq and S&P500.

   <p align="center">
   <img width="460" height="300" src="https://github.com/yamasjose11/index-elections/blob/main/images/Screenshot%20from%202020-11-01%2015-53-14.png?raw=true">